St. John's College of Liberal Arts and SciencesQueens Campus

 St. John Hall, Room 334F

-The M.A. requires successful completion of 33 credits of coursework chosen from among the following three-credit courses, along with a comprehensive examination.
-You may also elect the Artificial Intelligence and Machine Learning.
+The M.A. requires successful completion of 33 credits of coursework chosen from among the following three-credit courses.
+You may elect the Artificial Intelligence and Machine Learning track.
+Students in both program tracks complete a comprehensive examination as the program's culminating assessment.

 You can find more information about admission to this master’s program on the Graduate Admissions page.